History of Dedham, Massachusetts, 2000–present: Public safety building

+William B. Gould statue

 On November 9, 2020, the Town of Dedham renamed a 1.3 acre park as the William B. Gould Memorial Park.
 The park was formally dedicated on September 23, 2021 before a crowd of more than 100.
 The park on Mother Brook is about .5 miles from Gould's home on Milton Street.
 A committee was established to erect a sculpture of him on the site by Memorial Day 2023, the 100th anniversary of Gould's death.
 The names of four finalists, all artists of color, were announced at the dedication.

+On May 28, 2023, the statue was unveiled before a crowd of hundreds by Timothy, Alina, and William B. Gould VI, three of Gould's great-great-great-grandchildren.
+There ceremony took place a few days after the 100th anniversary of Gould's death.
+The statue portrays Gould as an older man, as he would have been known to the people of Dedham.
+His hands are slightly enlarged and his posture is slightly stiff, demonstrating that he worked hard jobs his entire life.
+It includes the coat he wore as Commander of the Carrol Post of the Grand Army of the Republic, and a toolbox with symbolic tools he used in his life such as a compass, a trowel, and a pen.
+A copy of his diary sits open on his lap.

+Town Green

+Following the construction of the new Public Safety Building,the Dedham Square Planning Committee voted to recommend the old police headquarters be demolished and a new town green be built on the site in December 2021.
+A six-person working group was created to oversee the project in April 2022.
+A groundbreaking ceremony for the Town Green was held on May 16, 2024.
+The Green was officially opened with a ribbon cutting ceremony on April 30, 2025.

 Government

 Charter changes

 In March 2012 the Board of Selectmen created a Charter Advisory Committee to review the Town's governing document and to recommend changes.
 The committee consisted of Thomas R. Polito, Jr., Joseph Pascarella, Kevin Mawe, Jay Donahue, Brian Keaney, Cherylann Sheehan, and Camille Zahka, and met more than 25 times before presenting their findings to the Selectmen in August 2013.
 The Selectmen sent the recommendations on to Town Meeting, who presented them to Town Meeting.
 The Town Meeting approved all but one, calling for term limits.
 At the 2014 Town Election, voters approved five of the six amendments, with the only exception being an increase in the term of the Town Clerk from three to five years.

 In 2020 a new Charter Committee was appointed.
 It included Chairman Carmen Dello Iacono, Michelle Apuzzio, Gemma Martin, Andrew Haley, Lance Hartford, Michele Heffernan, and Tom Ryan.